Run a Masking Job Anywhere with Delphix

 Finally, this endpoint allows you to import a document exported from another engine.
 The response returns a list of objects that were imported and tells you whether the import was successful.

 The endpoint has one required parameter, force_overwrite, two optional parameters environment_id and source_environment_id and an optional HTTP header, which if provided, will cause the engine to attempt to decrypt the document using the specified passphrase.
 The required force_overwrite parameter dictates how to deal with conflicting objects.
 Environment_id is necessary for all non-global objects that need to belong in an environment.
 Source_environment_id is used for On-The-Fly masking jobs.

 Example CURL command:

-Learn more about how the Delphix Dynamic Data Platform provides an enterprise-wide approach to data masking and data virtualization capabilities that can help sync, mark and deliver your data securely and rapidly.
+Learn more about how the Delphix Data Platform provides an enterprise-wide approach to data masking and data virtualization capabilities that can help sync, mark and deliver your data securely and rapidly.